-- Training requirements for fall protection. - Assessment of a situation where fall protection is required. - How to determine the most appropriate fall protection system to be used in different situations. - When a fall protection plan is required. - Information that is required in a fall protection plan.
+- What was covered in Chapter 3? - Mandatory training requirements for fall protection. - Assessment of a situation where fall protection is required. - How to determine the most appropriate fall protection system to be used in different situations. - When a fall protection plan is required. - Information that is required in a fall protection plan.

-Chapter 3: Equipment
+Chapter 4: Equipment

-Goal: The student should understand the advantages, disadvantages, and limitations and hazards associated with various fall protection components and equipment used in fall protection.
+Goal: The student will understand the advantages, disadvantages, and limitations and hazards associated with various fall protection components and equipment used in fall protection.

-- 1. The student should understand why a full body harness is the only acceptable type of harness used in industrial fall protection systems. - 2.
-The student should be familiar with various lanyards used in fall protection systems. - 3.
-The student should know the elements that contribute to arrest force, and how to limit the arrest forces experienced in a fall. - 4.
-The student should be familiar with types of equipment used in fall protection systems
+- 1. The student will understand why a full body harness is the only acceptable type of harness used in industrial fall protection systems. - 2.
+The student will be familiar with various lanyards used in fall protection systems. - 3.
+The student will know the elements that contribute to arrest force, and how to limit the arrest forces experienced in a fall. - 4.
+The student will be familiar with types of equipment used in fall protection systems

-Body Holding Devices
+Body Holding Devices 142

 This is a brief overview of the regulatory requirements regarding Body Holding Devices.
-The full body harness will be covered in detail in Chapter 8.
+The full body harness will be covered in detail in Chapter 9.